Param Bir Singh appears before Thane police to join probe in extortion case | Law-Order

 - India

-Former Mumbai police commissioner Param Bir Singh on Friday appeared before the police officials in neighboring Thane in connection with the investigation into an extortion case registered against him there, sources said.
+Former Mumbai police commissioner Param Bir Singh on Friday appeared before the police officials in neighbouring Thane in connection with the investigation into an extortion case registered against him there, sources said.

+Singh reached the Thane Nagar police station along with his lawyer around 10.30 am, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)